Shankarnag151/facebook-Application/README.md

 # facebook-Application
 Objective :- To login facebook account in an automatic way..

 We built this application in a Python Language using some external library.
-So we have to install Python Software i.e, above Python 3.X Version.
+So we have to install Python Software i.e, Python 3.X Version.

 Requirements:-